openstack/tempest/README.rst

     If you have a running devstack environment, look at the environment variables in your ``devstack/localrc`` file.
-    The ADMIN_PASSWORD variable should match the api_key value in the storm.conf [nova] configuration section.
-In addition, you will need to get the UUID identifier of the image that devstack uploaded and set the image_ref value in the [environment] section in the storm.conf to that image UUID.
+    The ADMIN_PASSWORD variable should match the api_key value in the tempest.conf [nova] configuration section.
+In addition, you will need to get the UUID identifier of the image that devstack uploaded and set the image_ref value in the [environment] section in the tempest.conf to that image UUID.

 After setting up your configuration file, you can execute the set of Tempest tests by using ``nosetests`` ::

-    $> nosetests storm
+    $> nosetests tempest